skris56uic/spotlight_assignment/README.md

 - Pixel-perfect positioning and spacing
 - Accurate colors, gradients, and typography

+## Limitations

+- **Static HTML Output**: The converter generates static HTML/CSS.
+Interactive elements like buttons and input fields are rendered as `<div>` and `<span>` elements with visual styling only.
+They are not functional form elements.
+- **No JavaScript**: No interactivity or event handlers are included in the output.
+- **Single Frame**: Currently converts only the first top-level frame in the Figma file.
+- **Visual Fidelity Focus**: The tool prioritizes pixel-perfect visual reproduction over functional interactivity.

 ## Notes

 - The converter currently supports the first top-level frame in the Figma file